gmh5225/MalDec-EDR/README.md

 Changes should be tested by somebody other than the developer who wrote the code.
 This is especially important for large or high-risk changes.
 It is useful to add a test plan to the pull request description if testing the changes is not straightforward.

+Entendi, aqui está a lista de features no formato solicitado, baseada nos comandos fornecidos:

+## Features

+- Scan:
+    - Scans a specific file or folder (default maximum depth: X).
+    - Performs a quick scan for faster results.
+    - Sets the maximum depth for scanning folders.
+    - Enables detailed mode to display detailed scan information.

+- Quarantine Management:
+    - View a list of files currently in quarantine.
+    - Synchronizes files in quarantine and database.
+    - Restores a file from quarantine to another original path.
+    - Deletes a file from quarantine.

+- CrowArmor Driver:
+    - Checks the status of the CrowArmor driver and whether its features are active.

+- Daemon:
+    - Inotify continuously checks files as specified in the JSON settings using a 266 - (IN_MODIFY | IN_CLOSE_WRITE | IN_CREATE) mask, allowing monitoring of both files and folders.